 Open a window or door for airflow, source of airflow is determined by the window(s) or door(s) opened.
-For best results, close all roof vents and open 1 (one) window the greatest distance from your Fan-Tastic Vent ceiling fan,
+For best results, close all roof vents and open 1 (one) window the greatest distance from your Fan-Tastic Vent ceiling fan, has a built in safety switch that will not allow motor to operate unless dome is partially open).

-1) Activate appliance by rotating SPEED CONTROL knob to desired performance lever (3-Low, 2-Medium, 1-High, O-Off)
+- 1) Activate appliance by rotating SPEED CONTROL knob to desired performance lever (3-Low, 2-Medium, 1-High, O-Off) - 2) Open dome approx. 3" or more with the DOME rocker switch (ceiling fan